xonixx/xonixx.github.io/revamp_define.md

 >
 > A custom parser would be a good option if it weren’t for the extreme complexity that needs to be added.

-So it became apparent that to fulfill both reasons (but, especially, Reason #1) above the existing execution model was not enough.
+So it became apparent that to fulfill both reasons above (but, especially, **Reason #1**) the existing execution model was not enough.
 The ad-hoc line parsing was needed that replicates the parsing of shell.
 Why is so?

 The execution model of makesure consists roughly of two steps: